malomalo/typed_uuid/README.md

              bits or a sequence counter.
 Then 8 random bits followed by 16 bits which are the UUID type.

+- Version 3: A name-based UUID where the first 112 bits are based off the MD5 digest of the namespace and name.
+The following 16 bits are the UUID type.

 - Version 4: A random UUID where the first 112 bits are random.
+The following 16 bits are the UUID type.

+- Version 5: A name-based UUID where the first 112 bits are based off the SHA1 digest of the namespace and name.
 The following 16 bits are the UUID type.

 ## Install